Partial Euler Characteristic, Normal Generations and the stable D(2) problem: Introduction

-Finally, we present an application (cf. Corollary \ref{sxia}) of the results to the Whitehead conjecture, which claims that any subcomplex of aspherical complexes is aspherical.

 The article is organized as follows.
 In Section 2, we discuss the Quillen plus construction of 2-dimensional CW complexes.
 This motivates the stable Wall's $D(2)$ property being discussed in Section 3.
-In the last section, the Euler characteristics are studied for both finite groups and groups of low geometric dimension.
+In the last section, the Euler characteristics are studied for groups of low geometric dimensions.